 How To Prepare Soil For A Garden

 Plants receive the bulk of their nourishment from soil.
 Simply put, the healthier the dirt, the more support it provides.
-In order to give seeds the best environment in which to grow, your soil should be full of the elements that plants need to thrive, such as organic matter, nutrients, water and air.
-When prepared properly, soil should continue to improve and fuel plants each year; when neglected, it tends to become useful only to weeds.
+To give seeds the best environment to grow, your soil should be full of the elements plants need to thrive, such as organic matter, nutrients, water, and air.
+When prepared properly, soil continues to improve and fuel plants each year; when neglected, it tends to become useful only to weeds.

-When thinking about how to get soil ready for planting, you want to take action in the spring or fall seasons.
-It is at these times of year that soil is most stable and amenable to any necessary fertilizers or abrupt weather changes.
+To prepare soil for planting, take action in the spring or fall when soil is most stable and amenable to any necessary fertilizers or abrupt weather changes.
 Here are six tips to keep in mind:

-- Till the ground: To loosen the soil and prepare it for seeds, till it as deeply as you can, shooting for at least eight to 10 inches deep.
-Tackle this project on a day when the soil is moist but not wet; if it is too wet from a recent rain, tilling can actually roughen it.
+- Till the ground.
+To loosen the soil and prepare it for seeds, till it as deeply as you can, aiming for at least 8 to 10 inches.
+It’s best to tackle this project when the soil is moist but not wet; if it’s too wet from recent rain, tilling can actually roughen it.

-- Add any amendments: If your soil testing revealed acidic or alkaline soil, you can correct the pH with amendments to improve its water absorption and retention.
-Try increasing the pH with lime or lower it with sulfur.
-Nutrient deficiencies should improve with amendments as well: Bone meal or soft-rock phosphate help boost phosphorous, and blood meal or alfalfa meal can increase nitrogen.
+- Add amendments.
+If your soil testing revealed acidic or alkaline soil, you can correct the pH with amendments to improve its water absorption and retention.
+Try increasing the pH with lime or lowering it with sulfur.
+Amendments can even improve your soil’s nutrient deficiencies: Bone meal or soft-rock phosphate help boost phosphorus while blood meal or alfalfa meal can increase nitrogen.